netdata/netdata/docs/cloud/visualize/overview.md

 When you [interact with composite charts](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/interact-new-charts.md) you can see your infrastructure from a single pane of glass, discover trends or anomalies, and perform root cause analysis.

-The Single Node view dashboard is exactly the same as the Overview, but with a hard-coded filter to only show a single node.
+The Single Node tab dashboard is exactly the same as the Overview, but with a hard-coded filter to only show a single node.

 ### Chart navigation Menu